2021 St Kilda Football Club season: Summary

 In early January defender Dylan Roberton announced he was taking a break from his footballing duties to consider his future in football.
 Roberton has been attempting to make a full return to football following a collapse as a result of a heart condition in Round 4 2018.
 Roberton ultimately announced his retirement from the game on 6 March, stating that "I've come to a point where I need to put my family and future first...after lengthy discussions with my family and on the advice of my doctors, I've made the extremely hard decision to hang up the boots."
 In late January, Captain Jarryn Geary sustained a fracture to his fibula in the left leg while training.
 The injury will rule him out of early fixtures, but is likely to return to running and light training after six weeks of rehabilitation.
 It was announced in early March that Ruckman Paddy Ryder would temporarily step away from the club to spend time with his family and elders.
 Ryder received the full support of the club.
 Forward Max King was ruled out of round one following a concussion sustained while playing golf.
 The Round 2 game against Melbourne was named 'Spud's Game' in tribute to former Saints' Captain Danny Frawley, who died in 2019.
 The game focused on raising awareness and funding for mental health to '"promote a national conversation that can help lead to early intervention and fight the prevalence of mental ill-health in the community."
-The Saints' poor luck with injuries continued when Jade Gresham suffered a season-ending achilies injury in the round 3 loss to Essendon.
+The Saints' poor luck with injuries continued when Jade Gresham suffered a season-ending Achilles injury in the round 3 loss to Essendon.
 Ryder returned to the club on 6 April and will undertake a preseason-style training regimen to return to full fitness, eventually returning in Round 7.